theAgingApprentice/aaTemplate/README.md

 - PROJECT_BRIEF          = "Brief explanation of what class does."

 ## Source Files
-Write the library using the tempates provided in the src direcotry off the root of this repo.
+Write the library using the tempates provided in the src directory off of the root of this repo.

 ## Examples
 Write at least one example script using the template in examples/simpleExample off the root of this repo.